 - The BPD cleanses and validates data from many sources and translates it into a standard format.

 - Peer Group Tool.
 Allows users to peruse the BPD and create peer groups based on specific building types, locations, sizes, ages, equipment and operational characteristics.
-Users can compare the energy use of their own building to a peer group of BPD buildings.
+Users can compare the energy use of their own building to a peer group of BPD buildings via three different analysis views:

 - Application Programming Interface (API).
-Allows external software to conduct analysis of the BPD data.
+Allows external software to request machine-formatted results of BPD data analysis.

 The value of the BPD depends upon the amount and quality of data it contains.
 Basic building information and monthly energy consumption data can be used to compare similar buildings and identify high and low performers.
 Richer data, such as equipment information and interval meter data, will enable statistical analysis of potential retrofit measures and other advanced analysis.
 If you are interested in contributing data, please contact us.